yablochko8/semantic-search-fonts/COOKBOOK.md

 They can't find any exciting fonts?!

 Don't believe them, there many exciting fonts out there!
-A _great_ solution would include usage data and a wide catalog, but as an immediate exercise we can use new - or newly cheap - AI services to come up with a _good_ solution and solve this problem.
+A _great_ solution would include usage data and a wide catalog, but as an immediate exercise we can use new - or newly cheap - AI services to come up with a _reasonably good_ solution that solves the problem quickly.

 ![Font Search = f (Query) x (Font Categories x Font Visuals x Usage Data)](./screenshots/sketch-2.png)

 The most notable part of this is being able to send a picture of some text to a VLM and have it describe the qualities of the font with reasonable success.
-From there, it's just a question of packaging up the everything into embeddings and using vector search.
+From there, it's just a question of packaging up everything into embeddings and using vector search.

 Sidenote I: This cookbook will assume you know your way round embeddings and the like.
 If you're new to vector search check out my guide on how to [build your own color search engine](https://lui.ie/guides/semantic-search-colors) which is a bit more beginner-friendly.